winteragency/feathers-saml/README.md

 #### authenticate(authentication, params)

 `samlStrategy.authenticate(authentication, params)` is the main endpoint implemented by any [authentication strategy](https://docs.feathersjs.com/api/authentication/strategy.html).
 It is usually called for authentication requests for this strategy by the [AuthenticationService](https://docs.feathersjs.com/api/authentication/service.html).

-## TODO

-- SAML Logout is currently not functional.
-- Write tests

 ## License